vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

 1. Run workflow **`04_configure_demo_hosts.yml`**.

-2. The helper script (`scripts/configure_demo_hosts.sh`) discovers the `ingress-nginx` load balancer address, records the detected ingress class, and rewrites the GitOps host patches (`k8s/apps/keycloak/hostname-patch.yaml` and `k8s/apps/midpoint/ingress-host-patch.yaml`) with `kc.<IP>.nip.io` and `mp.<IP>.nip.io`.
-Commit those files after the workflow completes so Argo CD reconciles the new hostnames straight from Git instead of relying on imperative `kubectl apply` calls.
+2. The helper script (`scripts/configure_demo_hosts.sh`) discovers the `ingress-nginx` load balancer address, records the detected ingress class, and rewrites the GitOps parameters file (`k8s/apps/params.env`) with `kc.<IP>.nip.io` and `mp.<IP>.nip.io`.
+Commit that file after the workflow completes so Argo CD reconciles the new hostnames straight from Git instead of relying on imperative `kubectl apply` calls.

 ## 5) Demo – what to click